Quick Answer (TL;DR)

 - The solution: Third-party iPhone apps use your phone’s microphone to capture audio while syncing with Apple Watch health data.

-- Privacy warnings: Many popular snoring apps send your bedroom audio to cloud servers.
-Look for apps that process audio locally “on-device.”
+- Privacy warning: Several popular snoring apps send bedroom audio to cloud servers.
+Apps that use Apple CoreML process audio locally on your iPhone.

 What Does Apple Watch Actually Measure During Sleep?